Ecommerce and Omnichannel Supply Chain Management

 What retailers, distributors and manufacturers must know

-What is Omnichannel?
+First, What is Omnichannel?

-Omnichannel is the logistics system that retailers (with stores) use to leverage all of their assets to fulfill in-store and online (ecommerce) orders.
-Omnichannel companies use stores, warehouse locations, and the inventory in both, to improve customer service by delivering units quickly, while also improving economic performance (e.g., minimizing total cost or maximizing profit).
-The challenge of omnichannel is the challenge of achieving the right level of integration of processes, inventory and facilities across multiple channels, while dealing with tradeoffs between cost, service and complexity.
+Omnichannel is the logistics system that leverages all assets to fulfill in-person and online (ecommerce) orders.
+Omnichannel companies use stores, warehouse locations, and the inventory in both, to improve customer service by delivering quickly, while maximizing profit.
+The key omnichannel decision is “how you will fulfill online orders to take advantage of all assets in a network.”

-Tradeoffs of Omnichannel
+Optimizing Tradeoffs of Omnichannel Ecommerce Fulfillment

-Growing Online Demand
+Making these Decisions with Growing Online Demand

-Omnichannel Network Design: SFW, SFS, SFWSB, SFW&S
+Choosing an Omnichannel Network Design: SFW, SFS, SFWSB, SFW+S

 There are four omnichannel fulfillment designs.